7Cedars/loyalty-program-contracts/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
+Contributions and suggestions are more than welcome.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thank you!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)